cmcconomy/freshroast-sr700-driver/README.md

 # freshroast-sr700
 FreshRoast SR700 serial-over-USB driver

+## Building
+Note that it's *critical* to use a modern version of node such as 6.9+ or else the npm install of the dependency 'serialport' will fail.

-some PID controllers to consider: node-pid-controller pid-controller liquid-pid
+some PID controllers to consider:
+* node-pid-controller
+* pid-controller
+* liquid-pid